lisaoude/gifinder-pwa/README.md

 - Schepenaar, W. (2018, June 12).
 Server-side vs Client-side Routing.
 Retrieved March 8, 2021, from [Medium](https://medium.com/@wilbo/server-side-vs-client-side-routing-71d710e9227f)
 - Ian Schoonover.
 (2020, June 27).
 How to Install Node JS on Windows 10.
 Retrieved March 8, 2021, from [YouTube](https://www.youtube.com/watch?v=AuCuHvgOeBY)
+- Installing Express.
+(2021).
+Retrieved March 8, 2021, from [Expressjs.com](http://expressjs.com/en/starter/installing.html)
-- Traversy Media.
-(2017, May 27).
-Node.js & Express From Scratch - App Setup & Express Install.
-Retrieved March 8, 2021, from [YouTube](https://www.youtube.com/watch?v=sB3acNJeNKE)
+- Node.js Crash Course Tutorial.
+(2020).
+Retrieved March 8, 2021, from [YouTube](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU)

 <!-- In this course we will convert the client side web application previously made Web App From Scratch into a server side rendered application.
 We also add functionalities based on the Service Worker and turn the application into a Progressive Web App.
 Ultimately we are going to implement a series of optimisations to improve the performance of the application.